Charles BrabinCalled to the bar 2013 Junior

 All aspects of Intellectual Property law, including patents, trade marks, passing off, copyright, designs, confidential information and contractual disputes involving intellectual property or technical subject matter.

-Charles is developing his practice in line with Chambers’ specialisms, having been involved in cases spanning a broad range of IP areas – including patents, copyright, trade marks, passing off and registered and unregistered national and Community designs.
-The above has included proceedings in IPEC, the High Court and the Court of Appeal and Charles has appeared before the UKIPO in trade mark opposition and cancellation proceedings.
-In addition, he has worked on numerous matters across the spectrum of IP, extending to parallel imports, competition law, jurisdiction and remedies, Norwich Pharmacal relief, customs seizures and the concept of ‘image rights’, which have not reached court.
+Charles’ practice is in line with Chambers’ specialisms and he has been involved in cases spanning a broad range of IP areas, including patents, copyright, trade marks, passing off and registered and unregistered national and Community designs.
+The above has included proceedings in IPEC, the High Court and the Court of Appeal, as well as in the UKIPO in trade mark opposition and cancellation proceedings.
+In addition, he has worked on numerous matters which have not reached court across the spectrum of IP, extending to parallel imports, competition law, jurisdiction and remedies, Norwich Pharmacal relief, customs seizures and the concept of ‘image rights’.

-Since taking tenancy, Charles has also spent 5 months on secondment at EIP LLP, working on a High Court patent case.
+Since taking tenancy, Charles also spent 5 months on secondment at EIP LLP, working on a High Court patent case, Align Technology, Inc. v.
+ClearCorrect, which was adjourned shortly before trial and subsequently settled.

 Glaxo Wellcome UK Ltd (t/a Allen & Hanburys) & Anor v Sandoz Ltd & Anor EWCA Civ 227